bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Advanced.md

 ###Action Binding

-After a developer has created one or more entities and starts creating intents, he/she can link an intent to an action that specifies requirements for this action to be triggered.
+After you have created one or more entities and start creating intents, you may want to link an intent to an action.
+You would then like to  specify requirements for this action to be triggered.
 These requirements are known as parameters.
 LUIS supports only one action per intent.
 Each action can include a group of parameters derived from entities.
 The parameter can be optional or required, LUIS assumes that an action is triggered only when all the required parameters are fulfilled.

 ###Defining an Action

-1. In the Application Editor work space, on the left-hand panel, click an existing intent, for example "BookFlight", or create a new one.
+1. On the left-hand panel of the LUIS Application Editor work space, click an existing intent, for example "BookFlight", or create a new one.
-2. In the **Add a new intent** dialog box, click **Add Action**.
+2. In the **Add a new intent** dialog box which opens, click **Add Action**.
 3. Let us assume this action requires three parameters, "FromLocation", "ToLocation", and "Date".
 4. Click **Add Parameter**.
 Type the name of the parameter, for example "FromLocation", and specify its type from the entities in the **Type** drop-down menu.
 In this case "FromLocation" is the entity.
 5. Click **Add Parameter** again to add the next parameter, for example "ToLocation" with "ToLocation" being the entity.